pfreshman/mix-xaas-java-samples-docs/content/docs/dlg.md

 }
 ```

-it will perform an HTTP GET on this URL:
+it will construct the following URL:

 ```
 http://localhost:8080/get_price?COFFEE_TYPE=expresso&COFFEE_SIZE=lg
 ```

-On success, HTTP status 200, the provider should provide a json response body containing the parameters to be sent back to the DLGaaS.
+Upon success, the RESTful service should provide a json response body containing the parameters to be sent back to DLGaaS.

-From the example above the Data Provider may return:
+For example, continuing with the example above, the service may return back to the client:

 ```yaml
 {
     "price" : "3.98"
 }
 ```

-The DLGaaS app will add each key value pair returned in the json to the RequestData along with the returnCode, in the response payload sent back:
+The `dlg_client` will add each key/value pair to the RequestData along with the returnCode, in the response payload sent back to DLGaaS.
+For example:

 ```yaml
 {
   "payload": {